aaronjan98/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEachdoesn’t return anything from an array; unlike Map, which returns a new array of elements without manipulating the original array.

 2. What is the difference between a function and a method?

+A method is a function, but differs in that the function is declared inside the scope of an object.

 3. What is closure?

+Variables defined outside the scope of functions can be used inside functions, but not vice versa.

 4. Describe the four rules of the 'this' keyword.

+Window Binding: When in the global scope, this keyword will default to the window/console object.

+Implicit Binding: When this keyword is used in an object with a method, this is referring to the left of the dot when it's invoked.

+New Binding: When initiating an object, this refers to the initiated object of the constructor function.

+Explicit Binding: When using call & apply methods, we define this by the first object we put in the parenthesis.

 5. Why do we need super() in an extended class?

+super() replaces the call method and binds a parent constructor to the child’s attributes.

 ## Project Set up